 black housing lacks any stylish chrome trim or switchgear.
 The upper case has no eye-catching graphics at all, just a small Escort logo and the Redline model name displayed in muted hues of gray and dark red, respectively.

 There's more; or perhaps more accurately, less to see.
-Rather than a trendy OLED display (looks like a miniature 3D color TV screen) used by some models, this Escort makes do with a conventional high-resolution, red dot-matrix display.
+Rather than a trendy OLED display (looks like a miniature 3D color TV screen) used by some models, this Escort makes do with a red LED display.
 There's no GPS feature; it can't warn in advance

-of red light or speed cameras unlike its sibling, the Escort Passport 9500ix.
+of red light or speed cameras unlike its siblings, the Escort Passport 9500ix.
 And the directionally-challenged will have to remain lost: there's no digital compass in the Redline to assist the confused.

 It's likely that none of this is coincidental.
 The chrome-free, matte-black housing is highly resistant to reflecting sunlight and generates hardly any windshield glare.
 (This is also an attribute of the Valentine One that we've always appreciated.)
 The red text display is recessed into the case and shielded from the sun, allowing it to be read under any lighting conditions.
 Display brightness is multi-step adjustable or it will do the job automatically.
 It can also be set for stealthy nighttime running with only a discrete status light showing.
 In contrast, to conceal the considerable glow from the Valentine One's directional arrows, an optional concealed display ($39) is required.